hltcoe/simple-search-demo/README.md

 The `docker-compose.yml` file assumes that you have a Zip archive in the current directory named `comms.zip` that contains the Concrete Communications you want to search.
-See comments in `docker-compose.yml` regarding an example Fetch service based on less than 3,000 documents from [Concretely Annotated Wikipedia](https://archive.data.jhu.edu/dataset.xhtml?persistentId=doi:10.7281/T1/D06YVM).

 Building the Search Index
 -------------------------